 - An Upstander is someone who tries to help or support someone experiencing bullying through words and/or actions.

-Say - it’s someone acting with courage.
-But note that an Upstander doesn’t have to show courage all of the time, but they can choose to be brave in moments, even if they're worried or frightened.
+It’s someone acting with courage.
+But note that an Upstander doesn’t have to show courage all of the time, everyone can choose to be brave in moments, even if they're worried or frightened.

 Explain that for example, Pink Shirt Day originated because of a couple of Upstanders – back in 2007, David Shepherd and Travis Price of Berwick, Nova Scotia, bought and distributed 50 pink shirts after a male student was bullied for wearing a pink shirt on the first day of school.